proflare/proflare.github.io/_pages/cv.md

 * Ph.D.
 Student in Electrical Engineering, Georgia Institute of Technology, 2025 (expected)
 * M.S. in Mechanical Engineering, New Mexico Institute of Mining and Technology, 2021
 * M.S. in Electrical Engineering, University of South Florida, 2019
-* M.S. in Applied Physics, Universite de Lomé , 2008
+* Maîtrise in Applied Physics, Universite de Lomé , 2008
 * B.S. in Applied Physics, Universite de Lomé, 2007